 Students are encouraged to establish personal prayer and Bible reading time.
-Students assigned to the same room are encouraged to also spend some time together in Bible reading and prayer.
+Students assigned to the same room also are encouraged to spend time together in Bible reading and prayer.
+Our main campus dormitories have the privilege of gathering together three nights per week to strengthen fellowship and community.
+Dormitory devotions are held on Tuesday, Wednesday, and Thursday each week.